my1396/R-Notes/docs/0206-Rmd-Figure.md

 `fig.pos="H"` fix placement.

-` fig.asp=0.6` aspect ratio height:width=6:10.
+`fig.asp=0.6` aspect ratio height:width=6:10.

 <span style='color:#00CC66'>**Suggested practice**</span> so that you have correct aspect ratio and automatically scaled text and labels in figures.

-1. generate the figure and save to local
+1. Generate the figure and save to local

    The benefit is that you have full control to adjust the figure as needed, such as font size, and could reuse it later.